Megidd/Feather/README.md

 ### 3D print process

 A plugin command, i.e. `FeatherPrintable`, helps you optimize 3D print workflow by FEA, finite element analysis.
 It means you can analyze your 3D model layer-by-layer almost the way it's 3D printed slice-by-slice.
+The 3D print process is usually done by a print floor moving up from a resin tank.
+The 3D model is solidified layer-by-layer and is created upside-down.

 ![3D print process]( RhinoCommon/doc/3D-print-process.svg "3D print process")